wp-plugins/caascade/readme.txt

 == Upgrade Notice ==

-= 1.4.0 =
+= 1.5.0 =
+No bug fixes
 New operations
+New feature: Inline approximate support
-Under-the-hood changes
+Under-the-hood changes (POST to GET)
-No bug fixes

 = 1.3.1 =
 Necessary for certain reCaptcha users